koenighotze/koenighotze.github.io/_posts/2017-11-28-serverless-hype-train.markdown

 }
 {% endhighlight %}

-Depending on the event source, the event can be rather complex in nature.
+Depending on the event source, the event can be rather complex.

 Now invoke the function and pass the event as a `payload`: